agokhanileri/PythonCraft/leetcode/README.md

 |[0344.
 Reverse String](https://leetcode.com/problems/reverse-string)                                                                               |[⚠️Some](./0136.py)|O(n)       |O(1)       |2ptr, Recursion                |
 |[0628.
 Maximum Product of Three Numbers](https://leetcode.com/problems/maximum-product-of-three-numbers)                                           |[⚠️Some](./0628.py)|O(n)       |O(1)       |Greedy                         |
 |[0692.
 Top K Frequent Words](https://leetcode.com/problems/top-k-frequent-words)                                                                   |[⚠️Some](./0692.py)|           |           |                               |

+## Manual
+All scripts marked ✅ are clean (Ruff), tested (CI), and accepted (LC).

+Hints are numbered as (#) for easy referrals at inline comments.

+Scripts may contain more than 1 sol or follow-up Q.

+CLI smoke test batch validates all given test cases (plus custom edge cases) for all solutions presented.

+\> python ~/Git/leetcode/0001.py --> ✅ (if all solutions pass all testcases)

+## License
+This project is licensed under the BSD 3-Clause License.